Interest for instrumental music

 March 2021, after three months, "Neptune - VIII" was finished.
 Due to serveral personal situations the song was created in bits and pieces.
 Nevertheless the same standard as the former compositions of the Solar System project was reached.
 Only one track to go and this epic journey through space will be finished.

-Stay tuned on this site for new work.
+So stay tuned on this site for new work.

 How do I look at making music?